SEG Awards Committee Guidelines

-(The Penrose Gold Medal, the SEG Silver Medal, and the Ralph W. Marsden Award)
+(Penrose Gold Medal, SEG Silver Medal, and Ralph W. Marsden Award)

 Important note: On November 13, 2000, Council approved an amendment to the Guidelines for Committees that would ensure that Councilors do not nominate other active members of Council for Society awards.

-Nominations are to be made on the Award Nomination Form and from the SEG office.
+Nominations are to be made on the Award Nomination Form.
 Councilors should consult as many other Society members as possible to assure that their nominee(s) have wide support.
 Nominations should also be sought from the membership through announcements at meetings, e-mail broadcasts, and in the SEG Newsletter.

 Selection of Nominees

 This process should assure that at least three good nominees are available for each medal/award at least once every three years.
-The committee should review all nomination material before the fall meeting each year, and rank candidates for each medal/award.
-After discussion of these rankings and any other relevant information, winners should be selected by vote of the entire Council (including ex officio and other members).
+Please note, when considering candidates for the SEG Silver Medal the term, "mid- career" is generally accepted to be not less than 10 years nor more than 30 years from the candidate's terminal degree.
+The committee reviews, evaluates and ranks the nominations for each award, and the Chair reports the committee's recommendations, in ranked order, to the Executive Director by August 31.
+This report is included in the SEG Council agenda book.
+After discussion of these rankings and any other relevant information, winners should be selected by vote of the entire Council.

-- May – August: Committee to solicit nominations and letters of support from SEG membership.
+- March-July: Committee to receive and solicit new nominations and letters of support from SEG membership.
 Nominations must be submitted using the Award Nomination Form.
 A minimum of (3) letters of support but no more than (5) letters are required.
 Each letter is limited to 1,000 words or less.

 - Carryover candidate guidelines:

-- Carryover candidates need to be re-nominated and their files renewed, even if content is the same.
+- Carryover candidates need to be re-nominated and their nomination form renewed, even if content is the same.

-- New support letters can be solicited, but each year the nominator re-submits a minimum of (3) but no more than (5) support letters, including previous letters.
+- New support letters can be solicited, but each year the nominator can only re-submit a minimum of (3) but no more than (5) support letters, including previous letters.
+The previous supporting letters can be resubmitted without changes with the author's consent.
 Each letter is limited to 1000 words or less.

-- September 3: All nomination paperwork must be submitted to the committee via mail, fax, or e-mail.
+- July 15-31: All nomination paperwork must be submitted to the committee via mail, fax, or e-mail (preferred).
+Chair to distribute all nominations and supporting documentation to committee.

 Excerpt from SEG Bylaws